KDE/digikam-doc/README.md

 - [Cheat-sheet](http://docutils.sourceforge.net/docs/user/rst/cheatsheet.txt).
 - [Reference]([http://docutils.sourceforge.net/docs/user/rst/quickref.html).

+### Sphinx Framework

+The Sphinx documentation generator translates a set of reStructuredText source files into various output formats, automatically producing cross-references, indices etc. It just used at run time with the **make** command to render contents, and check warnings/errors.

+Documentation writer will never touch the Sphix configuration.

 ### Contribute Workflow

 To help us to write this English documentation, you must use a standard git workflow based on the Fork/Merge Request mechanism.